joseantonio2001/secure_framework/README.md

 ### Authorization (What can a user do?)

-Once a user is authenticated, Pundit helps you manage their permissions.

 **1. Protecting Controller Actions:**

-Use the `authorize` method in your controller actions to enforce permission policies.
+Once a user is authenticated, use Pundit's `authorize` method in your controller actions to enforce permission policies.

 ```ruby
 # app/controllers/posts_controller.rb